| ← Previous | 🏠 Homepage | Next Chapter → |

 printf("Hello there\n");

-- do-while doesn’t care if it’s wrong.
-It just goes for it!
+} while (4 < 1); // Still prints once!- do-while doesn’t care if it’s wrong.
+It just goes for it!break & continue in do-whileSame as in other loops:

-• break = Bye!
-Exit the loop.
+break= Bye!
+Exit the loop. -

-• continue = Skip to the test condition at the end.
+continue= Skip to the test condition at the end.

 TL;DR – Loop Life Lessons

-• Use multiple initializations with commas in for loops.
+Use multiple initializations with commas in

-• Use break to escape a loop when needed.
+breakto escape a loop when needed. -

-• Loops are like driving a bicycle—you control the ride!
+Loops are like driving a bicycle—you control the ride!

 No comments: